SmartGridready/SmartGridready.github.io/source/content/introduction.rst

 A smart power grid is an advanced electricity network that optimizes energy distribution using digital technology, automation, and real-time data.
-It enables bi-directional energy flow, integrates renewable energy sources, and enhances grid stability through automated load balancing and demand response.
+It enables bi-directional energy flow, integrates renewable energy sources, and enhances grid stability through automated load balancing and response to energy demand.

 Energy management in buildings focuses on monitoring, controlling, and optimizing energy consumption.
-Smart buildings use energy management devices that read metering and measurement devices and control power consumers within the building, thereby reducing costs.
+Smart buildings, residential areas and industrial areas use energy management devices that read metering and measurement devices and control power consumers within the building, thereby reducing costs.

-Smart buildings interact with smart grids by feeding excess renewable energy into the grid and adjusting energy usage based on pricing or demand.
+Smart buildings and areas interact with smart grids by feeding excess renewable energy into the grid and adjusting energy usage based on pricing or demand.
 Microgrids and decentralized energy systems further enhance energy resilience and self-sufficiency.

 The benefits are: Lower costs, reduced carbon footprint, increased reliability, and more consumer control.